 The Interdepartmental Committee for International Humanitarian Law (ICIHL) is tasked with the exchange of experiences and information on IHL within the Administration and its implementation in Switzerland.
 It ensures optimum coordination among the federal authorities and maintains relations with the scientific community, civil society, and other organisations concerned with IHL, such as the ICRC and the Swiss Red Cross.
 The Committee also supports the ICRC with its annual update of its study on customary international humanitarian law.
-In so doing, the Committee compiles new declarations, legal texts, and judgments that have been issued in Switzerland.
+The Committee also compiles new declarations, legal texts, and judgments that have been issued in Switzerland.